Scientific Staff

 Amy DiVasta, MD, MMSc

 Amy DiVasta went to Wellesley College with a BA in Psychobiology, and then completed medical school at Tufts University.
 After a few years on the West Coast for pediatric residency at Stanford, Dr. DiVasta returned to New England for an Adolescent Medicine Fellowship at Boston Children’s Hospital…and never left!
-She is an Associate Professor of Pediatrics at Harvard Medical School, and focuses her clinical work on the health and wellbeing of adolescent girls.
+She is Chief of the Division of Adolescent and Young Adult Medicine and an Associate Professor of Pediatrics at Harvard Medical School, and she focuses her clinical work on the health and wellbeing of adolescent girls.
 Following her nationally funded research on skeletal health in adolescents and young women with anorexia nervosa, Dr. DiVasta has expanded her clinical studies to investigate new treatments for endometriosis.
 Dr. DiVasta’s particular expertise for the Women’s Health Study: From Adolescence to Adulthood is leading patient protections and designing studies to test new treatments.
 Outside of work, Dr. DiVasta enjoys running, reading, traveling, and being a mom to her 3 kids.

 Kathryn Terry, Sc.D.